 - wash fresh berries and greens in water with a bit of vinegar before storing in the fridge to prevent the spread of mold

 - freeze extra tomato paste in ice-cube trays so you don’t waste the rest of the can

 - freeze fresh herbs in an ice-cube tray with olive oil so you don’t waste them and you’ve always got some on hand, or store them in the fridge in a mason jar with water, covered with plastic wrap.
-Check out this post for How to Store Fresh Herbs.

 - freeze extra vegetable stock in ice-cube trays or red solo cups for larger portions, once they’re frozen, pop it out and store in freezer bags or glasslock containers